Thursday, October 25, 2012

 The most common occurrence was that they gave it to their kid to return, but he didn't do it.
 Other times, they’d return the case with the wrong movie… sometimes even their own movie… in the box.
 And then they’d claim that they shouldn't have to pay any additional overdue fees.
 I’d be like, “Why, for returning the box?
 Nobody rents the box…

 People ALWAYS complained about the overdue fees.
 And we did have some leeway to remove them and we would under compelling circumstances.
 But a deal’s a deal.
-You agree to return it the next day and you don’t?
+If you agree to return it the next day and you don’t?
 You owe the overdue fee.
 Don’t come squawking to me about it.
 We need to recoup the money we lost by being unable to rent it again.

 And we had to make sure we were discreet, especially with late fees.
 If I guy is in there with his family, renting some standard fare, you couldn't just go, “Sorry, I have to charge you a $4 late fee on “Spooge Girls 12” and $6 on “Debbie Does Donkey.”

 The other challenge was maintaining the room.
-I usually tried to do it myself… if you've ever seen the video covers for porn movies, you know how graphic they can be… I just couldn't bear the thought of one of my sweet little clerks going into that den of visual filth.
+I usually tried to do it myself.
+If you've ever seen the video covers for porn movies, you know how graphic they can be.
+I just couldn't bear the thought of one of my sweet little clerks going into that den of visual filth.
 And the room was always a wreck… maybe dudes kept knocking the tapes off the shelves when they turned around quickly, I don’t know…

-Who knew my organizational and copy editing skills would be put to such practical use?
+Who knew my organizational and copy-editing skills would be put to such practical use?

 The best perk of the job was getting to take the movies home for free, (as long as we had it back the next morning).
-The store had a vested interest in the staff being familiar with all kinds of movies, because as opposed to in the record stores, we were constantly asked for recommendations.
+The store had a vested interest in the staff being familiar with all kinds of movies because as opposed to in the record stores, we were constantly asked for recommendations.

 Next up: Bluz takes his last store.